Aruba

 The constant trade winds and continually pounding waves fashioned the famous 100-foot long Natural Bridge, one of Aruba's several unusual rock formations.
 The others are at Casibari and Ayo.

-Unfortunately, the ordinal, classic Natural Bridge is no more.
+Unfortunately, the original, classic Natural Bridge is no more.
+Waves created it and also destroyed it.

 Like panoramic views?
 One of the best views is atop Haystack Mountain near the center of the island, but you'll have to ascend 562 concrete steps to enjoy it.